bojan-morvai/poker/README.md

 There is main app.js file, made with node, express and javascript, ejs file in views directory, css file in public/stylesheets, and few js files in public/scripts

+# Database
+Users can use MongoDB to save, update, or load their progress by entering choosen username and password

+# Version
+There is version without DB on branch called 'without_db'